locker-nico/SVD-image-compression/README.md

 # SVD-image-compression
-This project is an implementation of an image compresion algorithm based on singularity value decomposition.
+This project is an implementation of an image compression algorithm based on singularity value decomposition.